tysian/wp-theme-cli/CONTRIBUTING.md

-# Contributing to `wp-theme`
+# Contributing to `wp-theme-cli`

-`wp-theme` package is currently maintained by [Jakub Bazgier](https://github.com/tysian).
+`wp-theme-cli` package is currently maintained by [Jakub Bazgier](https://github.com/tysian).
 All feedback and bugs reports are truly appreciated!

 ## How to Contribute